Saving Bedrule church

 Bedrule is a scenic and cultural focal point in Rulewater: the front door view towards Ruberslaw and the Rule Valley places Bedrule church in extraordinary relationship with a beautiful landscape loved by locals and visitors alike.
 The building is a familiar presence for those who live and work here, and a destination of interest to visitors with ancestral ties or who are drawn to this special part of the world.

 This is a space that holds our past, present and future.
-Building on its rich history, we are working to retain it as a community resource for the present by providing more people with access and meaningful connection to this area.
-Its future must be as a continuing and stabilising place for the community to celebrate life’s milestones and ceremonies long into uncertain times, but in tune with modern needs.
+Building on its rich history, we aim for this to remain a community resource relevant to contemporary needs.
+By providing more people with access and meaningful connection to this area, and by providing a space for our community to hold ceremony and celebrate life’s milestones, we hope that Bedrule church will remain the cornerstone of Rulewater long into the future.

 “The stone which the builders rejected has become the chief cornerstone.”